Samba: The urban Carioca samba

-Birth in a Bahian terreiro
+Beginnings in a Bahian terreiro

-A political and socio-cultural epicenter of Brazil, based on slavery, Rio de Janeiro was strongly influenced by African culture.
+A political and sociocultural epicenter of Brazil, based on slavery, Rio de Janeiro was strongly influenced by African culture.
 In the middle of the 19th century, more than half the population of the city – then capital of the Brazilian Empire – was formed by black slaves.
 In the early 1890s, Rio had more than half a million inhabitants, of whom only half were born in the city, while the other part came from the old Brazilian imperial provinces, mainly from Bahia.
 In search of better living conditions, this influx of black Bahians to Rio lands increased considerably after the abolition of slavery in Brazil.
 Called "Pequena Africa" ("Little Africa") by Heitor dos Prazeres, this Afro-Bahian diaspora community in the country's capital settled in the vicinity of the Rio de Janeiro port area and, after the urban reforms of Mayor Pereira Passos, in the neighborhoods of Saúde and Cidade Nova.
 Through the action of black Bahians living in Rio, new habits, customs and values of Afro-Bahian matrixes were introduced that influenced the culture of Rio, especially in popular events such as the traditional Festa da Penha and Carnival.
-Black women from Salvador and Bahia's Recôncavo, the "Tias Baianas" ("Bahian aunts") founded the first Candomblé terreiros, introduced the cowrie-shell divination and disseminated the mysteries of the African-based religions of the Jeje-Nagô tradition in the city.
+Black women from Salvador and Bahia's Recôncavo, the "Tias Baianas" (literally, "Bahian Aunts") founded the first Candomblé terreiros, introduced the cowrie-shell divination and disseminated the mysteries of the African-based religions of the Jeje-Nagô tradition in the city.
 In addition to candomblé, the residences or terreiros of the aunts of Bahia hosted various community activities, such as cooking and the pagodes, where urban Rio samba would develop.